funvill/funvill.github.io/_posts/2007-04-07-lets-be-brief-a-story-in-6-words.md

 <a href="http://middlezonemusings.com/all-contest-entries-lets-be-brief/">Write a story in 6 words </a>

 Some of the better entries include; In between her smiles, despair danced, Kittens are harmless!
-(Sophieâ€™s last words.), Never was cutting toenails so fatal, 'wedding cake, kids, debt, divorce, freedom.'
+(Sophie€™s last words.), Never was cutting toenails so fatal, 'wedding cake, kids, debt, divorce, freedom.'

 In the end there where over 400 entries the <a href="http://middlezonemusings.com/stop-or-the-chicken-gets-it/">winners can be found on this page</a> and include ;
 <ul>
 	<li> Need publicity.
 Start contest.
 Six Words?</li>
-	<li> â€œNice skinâ€, he said, replacing it.</li>
+	<li> €œNice skin€, he said, replacing it.</li>
 	<li> Inability to complete thoughts continues to</li>
 	<li>Trust.
 Things work out.
 Soon, please.</li>
 	<li> Smoking, thinking about his lost passions.</li>